WAYS TO GIVE

 - While your time and your talent are invaluable to us, and we truly appreciate the volunteers who make our work possible, the IRS will not allow you to take a tax deduction for time or services.

-- For more information about volunteer opportunities, contact Lindsay Alderman in the Foundation office.
+- For more information about volunteer opportunities, contact Ryan Parker in the Foundation office.

 GIFTS OF STOCK

-If you would like to gift securities, please contact Lauren Bell in the Foundation office to request transfer instructions.
+If you would like to gift securities, please contact Cecily Stone in the Foundation office to request transfer instructions.

 We hope you will consider including the Foundation in your estate or financial plans and help sustain our mission for generations to come.
 Whatever approach you choose, your gift will support student success at Nashville State.

 - The simplest way to make a planned gift is by naming the Nashville State Community College Foundation in your will.
 A bequest is a meaningful way to support our work without affecting your cash flow during your lifetime.
 Your attorney can include it when you prepare or revise your will or you can add a codicil at any time.